indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes, some trial and appellate courts provide online access to criminal court records and other information.
 For instance, the Indiana Supreme Court maintains an online platform that members of the public can use to search for dockets.
 The Indiana District Courts of Appeal also provides access to docket information via a searchable platform.
 Interested parties can conduct searches by case number or using other options, such as searching by filing date, attorney/party name or lower tribunal case number.

-Publicly available records like Indiana inmate records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Publicly available records like Indiana inmate records may be accessible from some third-party websites.
+Operating autonomously as a private entity, distinct from any affiliation with state government agencies, such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile